 We provide our residents with a travel budget so they can attend the best regional and national meetings, and there are additional funds available for any resident who needs expenses covered to present original, peer-reviewed research at a major meeting.

 Each summer, the Vanderbilt Department of Anesthesiology provides an opportunity for undergraduate and medical students to participate in research projects with our faculty.
-During the Anesthesia Summer Internship Program, students will be assigned to a specific project, and given ownership of one or more aspects of that assignment.
-Please note that high school students are not eligible for this internship.
+During the Vanderbilt Anesthesiology Summer Research Program, students will be assigned to a specific project, and given ownership of one or more aspects of that assignment.
+Please note that high school students are not eligible for this program.

 Students will be expected to commit full-time effort to the 9-week duration of the program.
 Each student will be assigned to a specific project, and given ownership of one or more aspects of that assignment.
 Student interns are expected to: